convisolabs/ptaas-nuclei-integration/README.md

 ### Documentation

-You can find the documentation at: [docs.](https://github.com/convisoappsec/ptaas-nuclei-integration/wiki)
+You can find the documentation at [docs](https://github.com/convisolabs/ptaas-nuclei-integration/blob/main/docs/index.md).

 ---